COVID-19’s roller coaster for Ride Napa Valley’s Rebecca Kotch

 Third, Kotch works with Napa Valley 1839 FC, a men’s semi-professional soccer team, co-owned by Arik Housley.
 On March 26, after two games in the 2020 season, the board of directors for the National Premiere Soccer League voted to cancel the season for the 94 semi-professional teams across the United States.
 In its third season, the record for the Napa Valley 1839 FC was 1-1.
 They play in the seven-team Golden Gate Conference.

-Beyond that, Kotch’s CampoVelo, to be held May 1-3, based in St. Helena, was canceled for 2020.
+Beyond that, Kotch’s CampoVelo, to be held May 1-3, based in St. Helena, was postponed to 2021.
 It’s tagged as “the ultimate weekend of food & wine, cycling and fun,” and was to be a fundraiser for the Napa Valley Vine Trail and No Kid Hungry.

 And, “Rock the Ride, “ a June 27 cycling and walking event, based in Yountville, that is designed to raise funds to help end gun violence, will not have a physical component, but instead, Kotch and the other organizers are trying to engage people online, with details still being worked out.